 Homer Epic

-Race rules include carrying required gear, no outside assistance outside official checkpoints, no e-bikes, and no dogs on course.
-Entrants must be 18 or older unless approved by the organizer.
+Rules note key restrictions: no outside assistance outside checkpoints, no eBikes, no dogs on course, and entrants must be 18 or approved by the organizers.
+There are no refunds except a 50 percent refund policy if organizers cancel the event, with remaining funds applied to event expenses and club projects.
 Visit the organization's website for the most recent information.